lisehr/dq-meerkat/README.md

 - @RDF (used above the getters of all other fields to mark them for transformation)

 ### Security threats with Reflections
+However, this method of implementing a mapper to and from RDF comes with a serious limitation in terms of security.
+The main aspect which can be labeled as a security threat in Java (and in other programming languages like C# or Python) is Reflection and adaptions from this concept.
+Reflections allow developers to create and modify objects by only knowing the class itself.
+The aspects of a class (like its fields and methods) as a whole can be adapted without respecting any security structure like private or final fields, since they can be shut down programatically with simple method calls.

 ## InfluxDB
+To prepare the data profiles for visualization, a storage method for the metrics has to be used.
+A common approach for continous monitoring are time-series databases like InfluxDB, which is a popular choice for storing such values.
+This database explicitly provides Java API for using it inside a program.

+Anyways the database has to be running outside of the program, otherwise nothing will be stored.
+As of now, no embedded mode (like Derby or GraphDB supports) is planned.
+For this usage case, a Bash-script called *startInflux.sh* is provided as well as a script for opening the InfluxDB-Console (for easy querying the data) with *startInfluxConsole.sh*.

 # Visualization
+To visualize the data stored in the InfluxDB instance, a method for easily process it is prefered.
+A tool, which supports our needs and can directly take the data from Influx is Grafana.

 ## Grafana
+Grafana (https://grafana.com/) is a dashboard for visualization, which can be used in a browser after it is booted on the console.
+For that specific reason a Bash-script called *startGrafana.sh* is provided for starting the program up and automatically opens a browser window of the preferred browser with the URL of the dashboard, which is http://localhost:3000 in the default setting.

+The Java API was not working by the time of the creation of the project so it is neglected and replaced by the browser version.

 # Useful links
 ## API